MetalArend/authentication-bundle/README.md

 - TODO Update documentation
 - TODO Create sub arrays in the config.yml configuration settings: authentication, shibboleth, ldap
 - TODO Check if the Shib-Handler attribute is present, and give notice if it is different than the configuration
+- TODO Add the expected identity-provider value, and check for it on production (and use it locally as an overwrite?)
 - TODO Send notice if LDAP filter returns more than 1 user
 - TODO Make it possible to add your own attribute-map.xml file (including external url) - downloading in compiler pass?
 - TODO Find a way to detect which fields are multivalue, instead of hard-coding it into the AuthenticationAttributeDefinitionsProviderPass